The first step to not being a poor is to spend less than you earn, but is it better to cut your expenditure or increase your income?

 If you want to make some cuts, look to those 3 as your first step.

 Be more conscious of your spending.
 Spend as much as you like, but spend it on stuff that makes you happy and brings value to your life.
-Not just mindlessly on daft crap you don't really need.
+Not just mindlessly on daft things you don't really need.

 Who here spends more than £50 a month on TV packages?
 Does your life really get better because you turned into a vegetable in front of a TV for hundreds of hours a year?